Simon Industrial and Professional Fellowships

 Introduction and background

-- Fellowships will be open to candidates employed in the private, public or third sector, or who are self-employed.
+- Fellowships will be open to candidates employed in the private, public or third sector, including the self-employed.
 Individuals employed by a higher education institute are not eligible.

 - The Fellowships will normally be tenable for a period of 4-12 weeks.
-Where of exceptional quality, applications for longer periods up to a maximum of one year may be considered.
+Where of exceptional quality, applications for longer periods up to a maximum of one year may be considered or FTE equivalent.

 - The value of each Fellowship will be determined by the awarding committee, having consideration to the experience and qualifications of the persons elected and the activity proposed.
 In addition, the awarding committee will take into consideration the employment circumstances of each person appointed and where relevant, would expect to receive written assurances that leave of absence would be granted by the candidate's employer.
 In each case, the committee will agree the level of approved expenses.

-- As a condition of the acceptance of a Fellowship, each Fellow is required to submit a brief written report on the work undertaken during the Fellowship within six months of its completion, co-signed by the academic Head of School, and to deposit in the University Library any publication that arises from the work.
+9. As a condition of the acceptance of a Fellowship, each Fellow is required to submit a brief written report on the work undertaken during the Fellowship within six months of its completion, co-signed by the academic HoS, and to deposit in the University Library any publication that arises from the work.